 Symptoms of Pleural Mesothelioma

-When asbestos fibers become trapped in the lining of the lungs it is known as pleura.
-The tiny fibers cause inflammation and irritation in the pleura which in turn causes thickening of the layers of the pleura.
-The resulting buildup of fluid around the lungs prevents the lung from expanding.
-The patient then feels chest discomfort and painful breathing.
+Over a long period of time of asbestos fibers being trapped in the lining of the lungs (pleura), pleural mesothelioma is almost inevitable.
+The tiny fibers cause inflammation and irritation in the pleura, which in turn causes a thickening of the linings of the pleura.
+This thickening is the result of fluid buildup between the linings and this could prevent the lung from expanding (breathing).
+A very popular palliative treatment for this fluid buildup is called, Thoracentesis.

 - Chest pain